York Fruits

 York Fruits are a brand of fruit-flavoured jellies, traditionally popular in Great Britain at Christmas.

 Manufacture

 The sweets were formerly made by Terry's of York, and more recently by Kraft Foods (1993-2008) and Smith Kendon in Lancaster (2008-2012).
-The brand was acquired by Tangerine Confectionery in 2012, which was bought by Valeo Confectionery in 2018.
+The brand was acquired by Tangerine Confectionery in 2012.
+Tangerine Confectionery was bought by Valeo Confectionery in 2018.